melezhik/sparrow/README.md

     }

-Version should be CPAN compatibale version string.
+Version should be CPAN compatible version string.
 Name should be plugin name.

 * Upload plugin